michelcrypt4d4mus/pdfalyzer/README.md

 -------------

 # Example Output
-The Pdfalyzer can export visualizations to HTML, ANSI colored text, and SVG images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich).
+The Pdfalyzer can export visualizations to HTML, ANSI colored text, SVG images, and JSON data files using the file export functionality that comes with [Rich](https://github.com/Textualize/rich).
 SVGs can be turned into `png` format images with a tool like Inkscape or `cairosvg` (Inkscape works a lot better in our experience).
+JSON export preserves the complete PDF structure for programmatic analysis.
 See `pdfalyze --help` for the specifics.

 ## Basic Tree View